 Never pull sparkplug caps when engine is running.
-Wash your vehicle only with engine at
+Wash your vehicle only with engine at standstill and ignition off.

 Should you have received in the kit HT cables with a fixed rubber boot(which does not contain a resistor) you might have to use spark plugs with an inbuilt resistor (or replace the cap with one containing a resistor) to comply with your local laws.